 We focus a lot on ‘regular’ clothing on 40+Style.
-However, for many of us, sport and fitness is an important part of our daily routine.
-Style shouldn’t step as soon as you enter the fitness room so today we will look at some great fitness clothes for women over 40.
+However, for many of us, sports and fitness are important parts of our daily routines.
+Style shouldn’t stop as soon as you enter the fitness room, so today we will look at some great fitness clothes for women over 40.

 If you feel good about what you’re wearing before you hit the gym, take to the courts, hop on your bike, go for a hike, or whatever your exercise of choice is, you’re much more likely to feel motivated once you start your workout.